-This article is designed to help you identify the job search tips that sometimes fall by the wayside when we are in the middle of the never ending seeming job search.
+This article is designed to help you identify the job search tips that sometimes fall by the wayside when we are in the middle of the never-ending seeming job search.

-So let’s do this: Let’s boil things down to a short list of sound, timeless job searching tips that’ll help you fine-tune your strategy so that you may sail through the process (or at least cut out some of the unnecessary time and frustration).
+So let’s do this: Let’s boil things down to a shortlist of sound, timeless job searching tips that’ll help you fine-tune your strategy so that you may sail through the process (or at least cut out some of the unnecessary time and frustration).

 1. Make Yourself a “Smack-in-the-Forehead” Obvious Fit

 When you apply for a job through an online application process, it’s very likely that your resume will first be screened through an applicant sourcing and tracking system and then (assuming you make this first cut) move further down the line.
-The first person that reviews your resume is often someone in HR, or recruiter.
+The first person that reviews your resume is often someone in HR or a recruiter.

 When applying, make it easy for both the computer and the human to quickly connect their “Here’s what we’re looking for” to your “Here’s what you can walk through our doors and deliver.”

 Study the job description and any available information you have on the position.
 Make an effort to mirror the words and phrases in the job descriptions.
 And, make sure to highlight your strengths that pertain to this role as much as possible.

 2. Don’t Limit Yourself to Online Applications During Your Job Search

 If you’re worried about your job search turning into a never-ending cycle, then we recommend not just focusing solely upon online applications.

 In fact, don’t stop once you apply online for that position.
 If you really want the job, start finding and then endearing yourself to people working at that company of interest.
 Schedule interviews with would-be peers.
 Approach an internal recruiter and ask a few questions.
 Make yourself known to the people who might influence you to get an interview.